BlancheK/BlancheK.github.io/movies-titles.md

 * From 1980, around 50% of the movie titles include an organization or a person proper noun, the values range between 40% and 60%.
 It means that one movie title out of 2 contains an organization or a person entity.

-Before switching to success analysis of the movies and their link to the movie title, here are some fun facts about movie titles:

-{% include carousel.html %}

 # Successful titles analysis